• Skip to primary navigation

 However, flank steak tends to have a coarser texture with visible grain lines while sirloin has a finer texture with less visible grains.

-When it comes to tenderness, the cut also plays a role.
+The cut also plays a role.

 Sirloin is typically considered more tender due to its location on the cow, closer to the loin and rib area which experiences less movement than the muscles surrounding the flank.